anon-neurips-2026/CounterCount/data/README.md

-The CounterCount benchmark data is provided to reviewers via the supplementary material link.
+The CounterCount benchmark data is provided to reviewers via the link.

 Place the dataset here with the following structure: